Rosebery, New South Wales: Commercial area

 A small shopping centre is located on Gardeners Road.
 Commercial and industrial developments are also located on and around Botany Road.

 Schools

 Gardeners Road Primary School is the public school for the area and is located at the junction of Gardeners Road and Botany Road.
 On Rosebery Avenue is the Sydney International Film School.
 St Joseph's Catholic primary school is on Rosebery Ave.

 Parks

 There is a large park in the middle of Rosebery called Turruwul Park, which is bounded by Harcourt Parade and Hayes Road.
 A smaller park is Crete Reserve, situated at the southern end of Rosebery Avenue.
 Other small parks are located at Lever Street, where there is a scout hall, and at the corner of Harris and Coward Streets.
 There is also a park in Kimberley Grove.
-However, the nighttime lighting of Turruwul Park results in a more active night sport situation.
+However, the nighttime lighting of Turruwul Park results in a more active night sport scene.
 Turruwul Park is the home of the Redfern Raiders Soccer Club.